Boo'd Up: Critical reception

 In December 2018, Billboard magazine ranked "Boo'd Up" as the third best song of the year.
 Rolling Stone listed "Boo'd Up" among the 100 best R&B songs of the 21st century, commenting that "it has a piano refrain reminiscent of Stevie Wonder’s “These Three Words.”
 But it also sounds wholly contemporary.
 Mai settles into the music with a warm and inviting voice and treats romance as a source of domesticated bliss.
 As she rhapsodizes about her partner, she confirms that yes, zoomers need love, too."

 Music video

 An accompanying music video for the song, directed by Nick Walker, premiered via Mai's Vevo channel on 26 April 2018.
 It features cameo appearances from singer Khalid, rapper Kamaiyah, and YouTube personality Alissa Ashley.
 Model Donnell Blaylock Jr. plays Mai's love interest in the video.

 As of August 2021, the music video has over 460 million views.

 Remixes

-The official remix of "Boo'd Up" features rappers Nicki Minaj & Quavo, which was released 4 July 2018.
-Other artists such as T-Pain, Fetty Wap, Plies, Fabolous, Dave East, Vado, and Young Dro have released their own remixes to the song.
+The official remix of "Boo'd Up" features rappers Nicki Minaj and Quavo, which was released 4 July 2018.
+Other artists such as MarleyIBe, T-Pain, Fetty Wap, Plies, Fabolous, Dave East, Vado, and Young Dro have released their own remixes to the song and all were credited along with their camps.